williamtroup/Calendar.js/docs/CUSTOM_TRIGGERS.md

 ***Parameter: event***: '*Event*' - The event details.

 ### **options.onEventDoubleClick( *event* )**:
-Fires when an event is double clicked (only enabled when Editing Mode is disabled).
+Fires when an event is double-clicked (only enabled when Editing Mode is disabled).
 <br>
 ***Parameter: event***: '*Event*' - The event details.